Fall weather means you need a little extra help with your hair. Get fall hair care tips, from products to styling ideas, in this post.

 Keep your hair hydrated

-In the fall, your hair can get really dry.
-Dry hair is generally the result of two things.
-Either your scalp isn’t making enough natural oil or your hair is letting that moisture escape.
+Dry hair in the fall is generally the result of one of two things: Either your scalp isn’t making enough oil or your hair’s natural moisture is escaping.

-To start, brush your hair.
-Brushing will help the natural oils in your hair to get from your scalp to the ends of your hair.
-And if you can spread that natural oil down your locks, it’ll help to keep the entire strand hydrated.
-Dry hair can cause split ends, so you’ll be able to avoid these as well if your hair is hydrated.
+To start, brush your hair when it’s dry.
+Brushing will help your hair’s natural oils get from your scalp to the ends of your hair.
+And if you can spread that oil down, it’ll help to keep the entire strand hydrated.
+This is especially helpful if you have long hair because that makes it harder for sebum (your hair’s natural oil) to get to the ends of your hair.

-Then, use hair masks and deep conditioning treatments to help your hair’s hydration.
-A leave-in conditioner is another great product to use if your hair really needs an extra boost of hydration.
+Use a weekly hair mask and deep conditioning treatments to help your hair’s hydration.
+A leave-in conditioner is another great product to use if your hair really needs a little extra hydration.

 Keep dandruff shampoos on hand, just in case

 Sometimes, your hair has a mind of its own.
 And if you can’t hydrate your hair, or if your scalp just doesn’t want to cooperate, you end up with a dry scalp no matter how many hydrating products you use.
-No worries.
+Dandruff shampoo can help.

-Even if you don’t have dandruff issues right now, my suggestion is to keep a bottle of dandruff shampoo in your shower during the fall anyway.
+Even if you don’t have dandruff issues right now, keep a bottle of dandruff shampoo in your shower during the fall anyway.
 Once a week, wash your hair with it.

-Your hair gets used to the same products if you use them over and over, and eventually, they lose their benefits.
-Washing with a different shampoo one once a week gives your hair the break that it needs.
+Your hair gets used to the same hair products if you use them over and over, and eventually, those products lose their benefits.
+Washing with a different shampoo once in a while gives your hair a break from the build up from your regular products.

 Go darker

-Summer is a time to find out if blondes have more fun.
-Fall is the time to try out that darker ‘do.
+Summer is a great time to find out if blondes have more fun.
+Fall is the best time to try out a new look and go with a darker ‘do.

 If you’re on the fence about the color, go with something just slightly darker for your autumn hair color.
 You can always pick a non-permanent dye so you’ll go back to your normal look in no time.